angarsky/diveintopython/learn/functions/lambda.md

 print(list(result)) # [2, 4]
 ```

-## Exploring the limitations and caveats of using Lambda functions in Python code
+## Exploring the limitations and caveats of using lambda functions in Python code

 One limitation of lambda functions is that they are **restricted to a single expression**.
 This means that more complex operations, such as a loop or multiple statements, cannot be performed within a lambda function.
 For example, if we wanted to create a power function in Python using a loop, we cannot use lambda functions.